Head and Brain Injuries

 After reporting a head or brain injury to your employer as soon as possible, injured employees should meet with a trusted Vineland Workers’ Compensation lawyer to discuss their claim for benefits after a job accident.
 Workers’ Compensation benefits in New Jersey are an invaluable resource to help ill or injured individuals cover the costs of medical care and lost income while they recover from a head or brain injury.
 In cases, where a worker becomes temporary or permanently disabled on the job, benefits are issued based on the extent of their disability, if they can work in some capacity, and if not, how long they are unable to work.

-Vineland Workers’ Compensation Lawyers at DiTomaso Law Represent Workers Suffering from Severe Head and Brain Injuries
+Vineland Workers’ Compensation Lawyers at DiTomaso Law Represent Injured Workers

 A head or brain injury can be both emotionally and physically devastating.
 It can change the way you live your life and hold you back from doing all the things you enjoy.
 Let the Vineland Workers’ Compensation lawyers at DiTomaso Law handle your claim so you can focus on your recovery.
 Call us at 856-414-0010 or contact us online for a free consultation today.
 Located in Cherry Hill, New Jersey, we represent clients throughout South Jersey, including Mt.
 Holly, Camden County, and Vineland.